Livestream/livestream-api-samples/java/secure-token-auth-sample/README.md

 ### Prerequisite

-You need to have java 1.7 and maven 3.3.9 installed on your system and PATH varibale must be set accordingly.
+You need to have java 1.7 and maven 3.3.9 installed on your system and PATH variable must be set accordingly.

 ### Run your server